SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): bool
 ```

-Change a attribute-type of attribute from article-type
+Change an attribute type of an attribute from an article type

 ```